noahBax/Tetris-AI-Trainer/README.md

 to be very helpful as well.

 To summarize the content of both, the AI makes intelligent decisions by computing all possible scenarios that can be made by dropping a piece in every position/orientation from the top of the board.
-It then assigns a score to the resulting board based on certain metrics that you define.
-The higher a score is, the worse the scenario is viewed as, so the scenario with the lowest score is chosen and the piece is dropped from that position.
+It then assigns a bad-ness rating to the resulting board based on certain metrics that you define.
+The higher a bad-ness rating is, the worse the scenario is viewed as, so the scenario with the lowest rating is chosen and the piece is dropped from that position.
 This doesn't allow fancy moves like T-spins of course, but the finished product does really well despite lacking those things.